China likely to appoint expert on North Korea, Japan as foreign minister

 The source with ties to the leadership said deteriorating ties with Japan could be improved.

-"Wang Yi is like Zhou Enlai - a modest gentleman with a scholarly bearing," the source said, referring to China's first premier and foreign minister under communist rule.
+"Wang Yi is like Zhou Enlai - a modest gentleman with a scholarly bearing," the source said, referring to China's first premier and foreign minister.
 "He will exercise restraint, is rational and wise."

 The islands, also claimed by Taiwan, are one of several maritime territorial disputes involving China that have worsened as Washington shifts its security focus to Asia.